syr-cn/ReactXT/README.md

 ReactXT aims to improve React-Text modeling by introducing three types of input contexts.
 - **Forward reaction**: The forward reaction context contains molecule roles (Reactant/Catalyst/Solvent/Product), molecule SMILES, and 2D molecular graph embeddings.
 - **Backward reaction**: Similar to the forward context but with the order of molecular roles reversed.
-Suppose the forward context prediction trains the model to predict the product from the reactants, then the backward context prediction train the model to predict the reactant from the product.
+Suppose the forward context prediction trains the model to predict the product from the reactants, then the backward context prediction trains the model to predict the reactant from the product.
-- **Random molecule**: A small amount of random molecules are also included to ensure the LM retains the capability to describe individual molecules outside chemical reactions
+- **Random molecule**: A small amount of random molecules are also included to ensure the LM retains the capability to describe individual molecules outside chemical reactions.

 ## Comparison to previous molecule-text generative modeling methods